sidho/tictactoe/README.md

-# An inbrowser tic-tac-toe game.
+# An in-browser tic-tac-toe game.
 Made using JS and jQuery.